Phil Jackson: New Jersey Nets (1978–1980)

 After crossing the Hudson in 1978 to play two seasons for the New Jersey Nets, Jackson retired as a player after the 1979–80 NBA season.

 Coaching career

-CBA and Puerto Rico (1982–1987)
+CBA and Puerto Rico (1983–1987)

+In the years following the end of his playing career, Jackson began his head coaching career in the Continental Basketball Association (CBA) and Puerto Rico's Baloncesto Superior Nacional (BSN).

+After his playing retirement, Jackson moved to his summer home near Glacier National Park in Montana.
+He was slated to lead the basketball program at nearby Flathead Valley Community College but it was dissolved due to a lack of funds.

-In the years immediately following the end of his playing career, Jackson coached in professional leagues like the Continental Basketball Association (CBA) and Puerto Rico's National Superior Basketball (BSN).
-While in the CBA, he won his first coaching championship, leading the Albany Patroons to their first title in 1984.
-Jackson was named the CBA Coach of the Year in 1985.
+On January 26, 1983, Jackson was appointed as head coach for the Albany Patroons of the CBA.
+He replaced Dean Meminger, his former teammate on the Knicks.
+Jackson decided to coach in the CBA over college basketball because he considered it as better preparation for coaching in the NBA.
+Jackson won his first coaching championship with the Patroons, leading them to their first title in 1984.
+He was named the CBA Coach of the Year in 1985.

 In Puerto Rico, he coached the Piratas de Quebradillas (1984 and 1987) and the Gallitos de Isabela (1984–1986).
 He regularly sought NBA jobs, but was turned down.
 Jackson had acquired a reputation for being sympathetic to the counterculture during his playing years, which may have scared off potential NBA employers.